Which place is cheaper, Lake Garda or Milan?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Milan is generally around the same temperature as Lake Garda.
-Temperatures in Milan average around 23°C (73°F), and Lake Garda stays around 24°C (75°F).
+Daily temperatures in Milan average around 23°C (73°F), and Lake Garda fluctuates around 24°C (75°F).

 People are often attracted to the plentiful sunshine in Lake Garda this time of the year.
 In Milan, it's very sunny this time of the year.
 Milan usually receives less sunshine than Lake Garda during summer.
 Milan gets 250 hours of sunny skies, while Lake Garda receives 286 hours of full sun in the summer.